 It is also quite customizable and you can add a variety of different attachments.
-This includes suppressors, scopes, different sights, and more.
+This includes suppressors, air rifle scopes, different sights, and more.
 Crossman provides an exceptional number of optional accessories.

 That’s not to say the design is flawed.
 For the price, it’s outstanding.
 It’s accurate, powerful, and equipped with a very high end set of iron sights that are easily adjustable.